mlhartme/stool/README.md

 *directions* is a reference to the directions for this stage.
 Directions can be referenced in three ways:
 * a path pointing to a local yaml file containing the directions; this path has to start with a `/` or a `.`
 * an image with a `directions` label containing a base64 encoded directions yaml
-* a directions name defined in the configured classpath
+* a directions name defined in the configured librarypath

 Note that previous changes by the `config` command get lost unless you repeat them in the assignment arguments.
 You'll normally call publish without arguments and thus get the configuration as defined by the directions.